dvillavicencio/riven-bot/README.md

 # Riven of a Thousand Servers for Discord
 > Source code for Riven of a Thousand Servers Discord Bot

 This repository has all the source code that makes Riven of a Thousand Severs work.
 Destiny 2 is a very famous game created and developed by Bungie game studios.
 The idea is to have a Discord bot that contains very useful utilities for players like myself like retrieving weekly-rotation information for in-game activities, player-specific raid/dungeon/nightfall statistics, and Vendor information using _Discord messages only_.
-Ther most important reason for this project though, is to help melearn and understand deeply modern JVM-based technologies as well as their benefits and trade-offs.
+The most important reason for this project though, is to help me learn and understand deeply modern JVM-based technologies as well as their benefits and trade-offs.

 ## Stack
   - [Spring Boot](https://spring.io/projects/spring-boot) - Official documentation for Spring Boot